Doctorx Unscripted Bold Conversations about Patient-Driven Science - Bristol Myers Squibb

 DoctoRx Unscripted

 Welcome to DoctoRx Unscripted — a video/podcast series — where doctors shaping the next chapter of patient care come together for raw, real, and rigorously scientific conversations at the heart of medicine.
-Hosted by Dr. Tania Small, SVP of Global Medical Affairs — a physician who has dedicated her career to turning breakthrough science into real-world patient impact.
+Hosted by Dr. Tania Small, SVP and head of Medical Affairs — a physician who has dedicated her career to turning breakthrough science into real-world patient impact.
 In each episode, Dr. Small sits down with the world’s leading minds in medicine to dive into the breakthroughs, surface the unspoken realities, and tackle the real-world challenges shaping tomorrow’s standard of care.

 No soundbites.
 No scripts.